joemoose/psiops/docs/combat.md

 ### Stabilizing Incapacitated Team Members

 Stabilizing an *incapacitated* team member requires a unit of medical supplies, such as the IFAK in your basic kit.
-If you have medical supplies, you automatically stabilize an incapacitated team member **after** combat ends.
+If you have medical supplies, you **automatically** stabilize incapacitated team members **after** combat ends.

 If you need to stabilize an incapacitated team member **during** combat, the action is complex and risky.
-The GM then uses a *mission clock* to track your progress.
+The GM uses a *mission clock*, typically with 4 segments, to track your progress.
 See [Mission Clocks](playing.md#mission-clocks).

 To **stabilize a team member in combat**, move a unit of medical supplies into your hand, then make a *stabilization roll*.
 Roll **2D6 + TACTICS**.
 Apply the result as follows: